-In any case, it’s definitely easier to use Direct Ferries as it’s all in English.
-Here’s a direct link to the Direct Ferries page – if you use this link to book, 4corners7seas gets commission from Direct Ferries (at no extra cost to you) and if they have the cheapest fare for your travel date it’s a win-win.
-Thanks in advance should you choose to support the site using this link (booking this way also removes the language barrier and avoids potential booking errors like the time I made a mess of reserving online in Japanese).
+Here’s a direct link to the Direct Ferries page – if you use this link to book, 4corners7seas gets commission from Direct Ferries (at no extra cost to you) and if they have the cheapest fare for your dates it’s a win-win.
+Thanks in advance should you choose to support my site using this link.

-So, if you’re after the cheapest fare check the Beetle website first, and if they have it for under 65 dollars book it there; otherwise, Direct Ferries will probably be cheaper.
-However if you’re booking a round-trip you can get it for just 4,900 yen each way on the Beetle site, so that’s the way to go.
+So, to find the cheapest fare check the Beetle website first, and if they have good discounts book it there; otherwise, Direct Ferries will probably be cheaper.

 Busan Port Access and Information